 “Everyone’s hopeless when they’re still virgins.”

-“Virgins forever,” he proclaimed.
+“Virgins forever,” he proclaims.
 We just stared at him.

-Jack looked at me, “Do you think I’ll always be a virgin?”
+Jack looks at me, “Do you think I’ll always be a virgin?”

 “You mean with girls?”